ville-k/vinn/README.md

 Integrating with a project:
 * c++ compiler with c++11 support (clang or gcc >= 4.8)
-* OpenCL 1.2 driver and development headers
+* OpenCL 1.1 driver and development headers
+* Swig 3

 Additional dependencies when building from source:
+* Ruby
-* ruby
+* Python 3, NumPy

 Additional dependencies for committers:
 * clang-format